Sustainability

 Sustainable design doesn’t have to be expensive.
 It can even result in cost savings over time.
 For example: We can choose approaches that will reduce the need for auxiliary heating or cooling.

-Shelter president and CEO Jackie Millea has earned Living Future Accreditation (LFA), reflecting our firm’s dedication to the aspirations and rigorous sustainability standards of the Living Building Challenge.
+Shelter president and CEO Jackie Millea and Shelter principal and director of design Greg Elsner have both earned Living Future Accreditation (LFA), reflecting our firm’s dedication to the aspirations and rigorous sustainability standards of the Living Building Challenge.